developer-friendly/selective-builds-actions/README.md

 specified at `path`, calculate a unique SHA256 hash on the files inside, and generate a unique string for each directory.

+It then uses that string to compare future CI runs against he one computed before, signaling a change in the target directory, possibly allowing a further job to execute a build of the application in the change directory.

 It is useful for selective builds on monorepos when it is desired and costly justified to build only the directories that have changed.